 reference is undeniably proven!

-THE FALSE CONCLUSION that there is no simultaneity of events, however, serves as the basis of the next step of the theory … i.e., it deepens in the next section of Einstein’s article.
+THE FALSE CONCLUSION that there is no simultaneity of events, however, serves as the basis of the next fallacy step of the theory … i.e., the delusion deepens in the next section of Einstein’s article.

 In the previous section, Einstein examines a stationary coordinate system and a moving rod (moving reference system) along the x-axis.
 It should be recalled that in both systems it was accepted that “the time” is the same.
 It was analyzed how the wrong conclusion was made that in the common space “two events which, viewed from a system of co-ordinates, are simultaneous, can no longer be looked upon as simultaneous events when envisaged from a system which is in motion relatively to that system.”.